-Fascia is magnificent, as a massage therapist and personal trainer I’m a bit biased, even saying the word makes me giddy.
-If you are into fitness you have probably heard of fascia.
-It’s a hot topic in research and the science is still emerging, and a bit mind-boggling.
-My aim with this post is not to boggle your mind, but to relate enough useful information so that you can show your fascia a little love!
+Fascia is magnificent.
+As a massage therapist and personal trainer, I’m a bit biased.
+Even saying the word makes me giddy.
+If you’re a fitness buff, you’ve probably heard of fascia.
+It’s a hot topic in research and the science is still emerging, and incredibly mind-boggling.
+My aim with this post is not to boggle your mind.
+I want to relate enough useful information so that you can show your fascia a little love!
 Let me know how I do!
-I’ll begin with a brief description of fascia, its properties, and how to train it intentionally.
+I’ll begin by briefly describing fascia, its properties, and how to train it intentionally.

 What Is Fascia?

 Fascia is a sheath of connective tissue containing multiple layers.
-Imagine it as an elastic, gooey mesh that is 3 dimensional, runs superficial to deep, encases your muscles, interweaves into your tendons, ligaments, bones, and between organs.
+Imagine it as an elastic, gooey mesh that is 3 dimensional.
+It runs from superficial to deep.
+It encases your muscles and interweaves into your tendons, ligaments, bones, and between organs.
 Simply put, it binds and supports all our internal structures.
-It contains hyalauronan liquid which serves as a lubrication in-between tissue layers providing glide and flexibility to our movements.
+It contains hyalauronan liquid, which lubricates in between tissue layers, providing glide and flexibility to our movements.
 Fascia contains protein fibers of collagen and elastin and an area known as the extracellular matrix (ECM) containing vital proteins.
-Imagine these proteins floating in a gooey sea, where among many other things, tissue structuring and healing takes place.
+Imagine these proteins floating in a gooey sea, where among many other things, tissue structuring and healing take place.

 This video is a great introduction to fascia.

 Fascia is like our body’s internal scaffolding.
-It provides stability and mobility at the same time, like a half-hearted tug of war with no clear winner, other-wise, pain, compensations, and dysfunctions will ensue.
+It provides stability and mobility simultaneously.
+It’s like a half-hearted tug of war with no clear winner, other-wise, pain, compensations, and dysfunctions will ensue.

 Fascia’s properties

-• It has mechanoreceptors, making it sensitive to pressure, stretch, and vibration.
-And contains a large amount of nerve endings – this sums up why foam rolling can feel torturous, but kind of good at the same time.
+- It has mechanoreceptors, making it sensitive to pressure, stretch, and vibration.
+It contains a large amount of nerve endings.
+This explains why foam rolling can feel torturous but good simultaneously.

-To summarize, fascia is directly influenced by our daily postural habits, physical activities, past injuries, surgeries and I would even say stress and mood.
+To summarize, fascia is directly influenced by our daily postural habits and physical activities.
+Past injuries, surgeries, and I would even say stress and mood also have an impact.
 Both stress and mood affect the way we hold our bodies and the quality of our physical awareness.
-If you’re slumping over your desk, typing away at the keyboard without taking a minute to drink a glass of water, or greet your partner, your fascia will need some rescuing soon.
+If you’re slumping over your desk, typing away at the keyboard, pause to drink a glass of water.
+Take a moment to greet your partner.
+Otherwise, your fascia will need some rescuing soon.
 Not that I, would ever do that.

 How To Train Fascia

 How will you choose to intentionally train your fascia?
-Keep in mind it’s always being stretched and pulled, whether we are sitting down reading a book, walking through the park, or playing with our children – our movements, our postures, collectively add up to our body’s present state.
+Keep in mind it’s always being stretched and pulled.
+Whether we are sitting down reading a book, walking through the park, or playing with our children, our movements and our postures collectively add up to our body’s present state.

 I hope you have enjoyed this post.
 As always, your feedback and comments are appreciated.
-As a side note, I am working on adding instructional videos, fitness routines, and premium content related to my posts and readers’ fitness inquiries on a paid subscription basis, more on that soon.
+As a side note, I am working on adding instructional videos, fitness routines, and premium content.
+These are related to my posts and readers’ fitness inquiries and will be available on a paid subscription basis.
+More on that soon.
 Until next post!

 Stand tall, Breathe deep,